Athukoralaa/MLproject/README.md

 7. **CI/CD Pipeline:**
    Set up a CI/CD pipeline using GitHub Actions or any other CI/CD tool to automate the build, test, and deployment process.
 Ensure to include steps for running unit tests, building the Docker image, and deploying to your chosen environment.

-By following these steps, you can deploy the house price prediction model and make it accessible for real-time predictions.
+By following these steps, you can deploy the house price prediction model and make it accessible for real-time predictions..